Code-Institute-Submissions/milestone-project-208/README.md

 - The icons were chosen to be as simple as possible.
 This makes it intuitive for both adults and children to understand what they do and allows them to play the game without distraction

 #### Audio
-- A "swipe" sound is played when turning a card to increase immersion
+- A "buzz" sound is played when when two cards don't match
 - A "ding" sound is used to give positive feedback when a match is found
 - A small theme tune will play when the player beats their top score